 Create your first bot with Composer

-In this quickstart you will learn how to create a basic bot in Composer and test it in Web Chat.
+In this quickstart, you will learn how to create a basic bot using Composer and test it in Web Chat.

 Create a bot

 - Select Create New (+) on the homepage.

 - A list of templates is then shown which provides a starting point for your new bot.
 For the purposes of this quick-start, select the Empty bot template under the C# section.
 This template creates a bot containing a root dialog, initial greeting dialog, and an unknown intent handler.
 Then select Next.